jonasbarth/snakevolution/README.md

 The `-hp` flag takes the path to the parameters file and the `ex` flag is how often the training should be executed.
 If you want to gather some data on how a set of hyper parameters performs you can specify to run it as many times as needed.

+After each execution of the evolutionary algorithm, the following are saved in `models/evolution/<datetime>`:
+* a csv file `fitness_data.csv` containing fitness data where columns are the generations and rows are individuals
+* a json file `hyperparameters.json` containing the hyper parameters that were used to run the algorithm
+* the best performing individual of each generation saved as a `.pth` file

 # 8. Understanding selection pressure
 In biology, selection pressures are external factors which affect an organism's ability to survive